Willyb15/Data-Science-Python/week3/day5-intro_to_functions/matt_drury/script.md

 ### Default Values

-Sometimes we want some of our parameters to be unessessary.
+Sometimes we want some of our parameters to be unnecessary.
 The person who calls the function (often called the **caller**) may specify them, but if they do not, they assume some sensible default value.

 #### Discussion: Default Values.